shivalkarrahul/demo-three-tier-app-on-aws/README.md

 > After creating resources (either via AWS Console or AWS CLI), validate them using the pre-built script.
 > Run the following in CloudShell:

-✅ **Set your backend S3 bucket name exactly as you used when creating the backend bucket.
-Ensure it matches the name in AWS to avoid any mismatches, e.g., `demo-app-backend-s3-bucket-12345-<some-random-string>`**
+✅ **Use the backend S3 bucket name you defined previously in Step 3. e.g., `demo-app-backend-s3-bucket-12345-<some-random-string>`.
+Event notifications rule for all object uploads to this bucket will be configured to send messages to an SNS Topic**

 ```bash
 export BACKEND_BUCKET_NAME="demo-app-backend-s3-bucket-12345"